Waiting Period for a US Spousal Visa to Process

-Because the numbers of immigrant visas issued to preference category are limited and the demand for this type of visas is usually higher than what is apportioned to a certain country particularly in Mexico, China, India, and the Philippines, you really have to toughen up if this gets you on the waiting list.
+Because the number of immigrant visas issued to preference category are limited and the demand for this type of visa is usually higher than what is apportioned to countries like Mexico, China, India, and the Philippines, you may be put on a wait list.

-Except in Dominican Republic and in the above-mentioned countries where there are numerous applicants, the spouse of a permanent resident can expect an average waiting period of four (4) years.
+Except in Dominican Republic and in the above-mentioned countries where there are numerous applicants, the spouse of a permanent resident on the US wait list can expect an average waiting period of four (4) years.

 When an Applicant is in the United States